theodoretus/Google-Sheets-Unlimited-Mail-Merge/README.md

 This mail merge is written using Google Apps Script (GAS).
 To utilize this script, you will first need to follow these installation steps:

-1. Make your own copy of this spreadsheet: https://docs.google.com/spreadsheets/d/12d0jan8MQSV9RuM6Sw5xHmizorZcVXJQLT8Z95BVM4w/edit?usp=sharing
+1. Make your own copy of <a href="https://docs.google.com/spreadsheets/d/12d0jan8MQSV9RuM6Sw5xHmizorZcVXJQLT8Z95BVM4w/edit?usp=sharing">this spreadsheet.</a>
 2. Open up the Script Editor (under "Tools") in your new sheet.
 3. Copy + paste each of the .gs files within this project into new files within the Script Editor.
 (Note: Google implicitly links GAS files within projects, thus there in no need for explicit requires in the .gs files).
-4. Disable threading in your Gmail Inbox (to properly count replies), by following these instructions:<a href="https://support.google.com/mail/answer/5900?hl=en">these instructions.</a>
+4. Disable threading in your Gmail Inbox (to properly count replies), by following <a href="https://support.google.com/mail/answer/5900?hl=en">these instructions.</a>

 Use of the spreadsheet should be fairly intuitive.
 The essential workflow is: input a list of emails and custom info -> validate emails -> fetch a specific draft and prepare boilerplate template -> schedule sending of personalized emails -> allow Google to send, label, and track emails + responses.